|Jun 8th - Jun 29th||Jul 6th - Jul 16th||Jul 20th - Aug 31st||Sep 7th - Sep 20th|

 The tour starts with introductions to your fellow adventurers and a brief safety and paddling technique discussion to ensure your comfort on the water.
 After being fitted to your kayak you will be ready for launch.
 This tour is typically on the water before 9-30am while other companies are still unloading kayaks from their trailers.
 Never kayaked before?
 Within the first 10 minutes you will have grasped the basics.

-We will ensure you are comfortable as we paddle along the shoreline of Vancouver Island in the direction of our remote beach camp site.
+We will most likely stop at one of the six remote base camps we have in the area for the first night.
+This gives an opportunity to familiarize you with wilderness camping while providing camp location certainty.
+We will ensure you are comfortable as we paddle in the direction of our remote beach camp site.
 As you glide along in your sleek, non-intrusive Kayak, we stop and watch for any wildlife and enjoy the majestic scenery of Northern Vancouver Island.
 The timing of any wildlife encounters cannot be predicted but there are five whole days of great opportunities in front of you.
-We will stop to stretch our legs and enjoy a picnic lunch on a remote beach and will cross Johnstone Strait towards Hanson Island, our first camp spot of the journey.
+We will stop to stretch our legs and enjoy a picnic lunch on a remote beach.

 The days paddling and the fresh air will likely have caused you an appetite, which will be satisfied by our healthy and filling dinner.
 After dinner, take a stroll and explore the beach or hang around the campfire and get to know the other members of your group.
 If weather permits, an evening paddle may be on the cards.
 If not there is always tomorrow!
 At bedtime, snuggle into your sleeping bag and enjoy the feeling of sleeping under the stars that only a camping experience can provide.